dogweather/forkful/content/en/clojure/dates-and-times/comparing-two-dates.md

 weight: 27
 ---

-## What & Why?
-Comparing two dates means checking how they relate—is one earlier, later, or the exact same as the other?
-Programmers do this to handle deadlines, schedule events, and track time-related data.

 ## How to:
 Clojure uses the Java interop capabilities to handle dates.
 Let's roll up our sleeves and dive in: